-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

 As you might expect, the rear camera setup is one of the main differentiating features between the iPhone 13 mini and iPhone 13 and the Pro models.

-The iPhone 13 mini and iPhone 13 have a dual rear camera, comprised of a 12-megapixel main camera with f/1.6 aperture and a 12-megapixel ultra wide-angle camera with an f/2.4 aperture.
+The iPhone 13 mini and iPhone 13 have a dual rear camera, comprised of a 12-megapixel main camera with f/1.6 aperture and a 12-megapixel ultra wide-angle camera with an f/2.4 aperture and the results are great.

 The iPhone 13 Pro and iPhone 13 Pro Max have a triple rear camera.
 Both have a 12-megapixel main camera with f/1.5 aperture, a 12-megapixel ultra wide-angle camera with f/1.8 aperture and a 12-megapixel telephoto camera with f/2.8 aperture.
 The telephoto lens offers 3x optical zoom.
+Again the results are great with these models too.

-All four models use sensor-shift stabilisation, which makes them slightly better camera for low light photography.
+All four models use sensor-shift stabilisation, which makes them slightly better cameras for low light photography.
 They also all have Smart HDR 4 for photos, Portrait Mode with advanced bokeh and Depth Control, Night Mode and Deep Fusion.
-There's also a feature called Photographic Styles and Cinematic video.
+There's also a feature called Photographic Styles and Cinematic video - both of which are great fun in use, though the latter is very subtle.

 The Pro models also have a LIDAR sensor for augmented reality and enhanced understanding of the scene in front of the camera though, and they come with a few extra features, including Night mode portraits and a macro mode.
-A feature called ProRES will also be coming to the Pro models later this year, which includes ProRes video recording up to 4K at 30fps.
+A feature called ProRES is also available on the Pro models, which includes ProRes video recording up to 4K at 30fps.

 All four models have a 12-megapixel front camera with the same features, including Night mode, Deep Fusion and Photographic Styles.